tiagotex/Paranoia-Wiki/Testing-with-rspec.md

+There is also an [rspec matcher](https://github.com/radar/paranoia/blob/rails4/lib/paranoia/rspec.rb) available with the gem

 You can use shared examples to help test that models are including `acts_as_paranoid` properly.
 For example, the following shared examples can be created in `spec/support/shared_examples/paranoia_examples.rb`:

 ```ruby